Xbox Live server connectivity on Windows 10 is blocked

 Solution 1: Make sure you have an Internet connection

-- Under Network status, make sure Internet connection says Connected.
+- Under Xbox Live multiplayer, make sure Internet connection says Connected.

 If you don’t have an Internet connection, you’ll have to fix that before continuing with any additional troubleshooting.